-Even with a long term health condition, exercise can have important health benefits.
-However, it's important to talk to a health professional or your doctor before starting anything new.
+Even with a long term health condition, exercise can have real health benefits.
+However, it’s important to talk to a health professional or your doctor before starting anything new.
 They can give you advice on exercising safely and may tell you about activities available in your local area.

 Bradford Encouraging Exercise in People (BEEP) is a physical activity referral service that encourages and supports people to become more active more often.

 When you’re managing a long term health condition, being active is about finding what works for you.
 This campaign and website inspires and supports people with health conditions to be more active.

 Gentle exercises to help improve mobility and prevent falls

 Don’t worry if you’ve not done much for a while – these exercises are gentle and easy to follow.
 If you have a long term health condition, you may need to speak to your GP or health professional before starting anything new.

 These gentle sitting exercises will help improve your mobility and prevent falls, and can even be done at home.

 These flexibility exercises can be done at home to help improve your health and mobility.